CFC Center Staff

-Savannah Smith received her master's degree in Clinical Social Work from Florida State University.
+Savannah Smith-Collier received her master's degree in Clinical Social Work from Florida State University.
 As a student, she worked closely with the CFC Center in implementing the Save the Children initiatives.
 She was hired in August 2019 to continue to assist with the implementation of mental health services for children and families impacted by Hurricane Michael in the Panhandle.
-She is a certified facilitator in a number of evidence-based mental health interventions.
-Implementing, facilitating, and securing funding for these programs have been her primary task.
+She is a certified facilitator in a number of evidence-based mental health interventions, as well as a certified trainer in the evidence-based Bounce Back program.
+Implementing, facilitating, securing funding, and overseeing programs and various CFC projects have been her primary task.
+She now provides field supervision over BSW and MSW students completing their internships at the CFC Center.
 Utilizing these modalities has enabled her to help children and youth process traumatic experiences, enhance positive coping skills, build social-emotional skills, and strengthen resiliency.
-She also spearheads community outreach and works on various projects and grants, including the Nourish to Flourish initiative, and creates visually appealing flyers and infographics for organizations.
+She also spearheads community outreach and works on various projects and grants, including the Nourish to Flourish initiative, and creates visually appealing flyers and infographics for services and research projects.

 Tai Zimmerman Cole joined the Center for the Study and Promotions of Communities, Families and Children in 2019 as a Research Assistant working on various projects and grants.
 She received her master’s degree in Clinical Social Work from Florida State University in the spring of 2020 and became the Curriculum Developer for the CFC Center.
 Her primary task at the CFC Center is working on the Substance Use Disorder Curriculum for the Florida Higher Education Consortium.
 While at the CFC Center she worked with 4-year-olds on social emotional development and reduction of trauma symptoms using Cognitive Behavioral Therapy, art therapy, and play therapy while developing the intervention curriculum for Rebound and Recovery.